marcusgeorgievski/studyhome/README.md

 ### Usage

 Go to our [website](https://prj-frontend.vercel.app) and sign up with your Google account.
-That's it!

 ### Local Usage